joerg-pfruender/joerg-pfruender.github.io/_posts/2023-04-08-softwarepackages.md

 Ubuntu usually uses the debian package format.
 But firefox is pre-installed and provided as a snap package.
 On the one hand, you don't need to install it manually.
 On the other hand, snap-packaging breaks printer integration.

 VLC is provided both as a debian package and as a snap package.
-But the deb package will be left outdated with security issues (unless you register for Ubuntu Pro and allow Ubuntu to send all your data to China).
+But the deb package will be left outdated with security issues (unless you register for Ubuntu Pro and [allow Ubuntu to send all your data to chinese government authorities](https://ubuntu.com/legal/ubuntu-pro/personal)).

 So installation of the remaining favourite packages is:
 ```